awsdocs/amazon-cloudwatch-user-guide/doc_source/download-cloudwatch-agent-commandline.md

    https://s3.amazonaws.com/amazoncloudwatch-agent/windows/amd64/latest/amazon-cloudwatch-agent.msi
    ```

-1. After you have downloaded the package, you can optionally use a GPG signature file to verify the package signature\.
+1. After you have downloaded the package, you can optionally verify the package signature\.
 For more information, see [Verifying the Signature of the CloudWatch Agent Package](verify-CloudWatch-Agent-Package-Signature.md)\.

 1. Install the package\.
 If you downloaded an RPM package on a Linux server, change to the directory containing the package and enter the following: